 Right-click on the Kali guest VM and click “settings” Then click Storage > Empty > the Disk Icon > and Choose a disk file as shown in the screenshot below.
 Now locate where you downloaded the Kali ISO installer file and select it.

-With all that prep out of the way, follow these steps to install Kali Linux 2020.1 on VirtualBox.
+With all that prep out of the way, continue with the written steps to install Kali Linux 2020 on VirtualBox.
+Or you can watch this tutorial video if you are more of a visual learner.

 Step 1: Double click to launch the Kali VM, and select Graphical install on the boot screen.